 My passion for food and literature naturally guided me towards a career in food editing and media.
 Food and books are two objects that have been instrumental in my life, especially in finding an abundance of beauty and meaning in the world.
 The materiality of food, juxtaposed with its expression through the abstract medium of language, fascinates me.

 I grew up in a small town in the Midwest called Peculiar, in the state of Missouri.
 I dropped out of college when I was twenty to attend culinary school and spent the first half of my twenties working in kitchens alongside some of the most resilient and dedicated individuals I've ever encountered.
-Hospitality folks will always be my extended family.
+After experiencing a litany of chronic health issues, I completed my nutrition consulting certificate and had the pleasure of working with women on their own health, where I took a whole-body approach to my consulting.

 My life in Philadelphia these days is filled with cooking, reading, growing tomatoes in the summer and thinking about growing tomatoes in the winter, drinking coffee, and spending time with the silly creatures that stalk about my apartment, Pim and Simone.
-As for literature, my favorite novel is Jean Giono's Hill, while Giovanni’s Room by James Baldwin remains the most moving.
-My favorite cookbook is Thalia Ho’s Wild Sweetness, and topping my list of favorite poems is Wallace Stevens' "Sunday Morning."
+My favorite novel is Jean Giono's Hill, though I consider Giovanni’s Room by James Baldwin to be the most moving.
+My favorite cookbook is Thalia Ho’s Wild Sweetness, and I strongly urge you to read Wallace Stevens' "Sunday Morning," my favorite poem, if you haven’t already.

 “An editor can serve a writer by being alert to [their] natural boundaries, [their] inner territory, and [their] true interests.”